The PML method for calculating the propagative wave numbers of electromagnetic wave in periodic structures: Analysis of the eigenvalue perturbation

 \section{Analysis of the eigenvalue perturbation}

-We need the following generalized Rouche's theorem, for a proof, see e.g. \cite{Ammari}, \begin{lemma}\cite{Ammari2010} (Generalized Rouche's theorem) Assume that $V\in \mathbb{C}$ is a simply connected region with rectifiable boundary, $S(\alpha)\in \mathcal{L}(H^1_{per}(\Omega_{H}))$ is normal with respect to $\partial V$, If the operator-valued function $W(\alpha)$ is finitely meromorphic in $V$, is continuous on $\partial V$ and satisfies
+We also need some results from Gohberg and Sigal theory\cite{Gohberg, Krein, Ammari}, mainly the following generalized Rouche's theorem and generalized argument theorem. \begin{lemma} (Generalized Rouche's theorem) Assume that $V\subset \mathbb{C}$ is a simply connected region with rectifiable boundary and $S(\alpha)\in \mathcal{L}(H^1_{per}(\Omega_{H}))$ is normal with respect to $\partial V$, If the operator-valued function $W(\alpha)$ is finitely meromorphic in $V$, is continuous on $\partial V$ and satisfies

 It follows that $S(\alpha)+W(\alpha)$ is normal with respect to $\partial V$, and